Constellations

 So there’s a lot going on in this part of the sky!
 And no wonder, because the Swan lets you peer into the depths of the Milky Way.

-You can find Cygnus high above the eastern horizon after sunset in summer.
-As the sky grows dark, the first of its stars that you’ll see is Deneb, the brightest in the constellation at magnitude 1.25.
-Deneb is the tail feather of the Swan, or the top of the lowercase “t” shape.
-In addition, Cygnus also has the nickname of the Northern Cross.
+You can find Cygnus high above the eastern horizon after sunset in the evening in June.
+As the sky grows dark, the first of its stars that you’ll see is Deneb, because it’s so bright.
+It’s the brightest in its constellation at magnitude 1.25.

-Later, as the night wears on, you’ll be able to trace out the body of the Swan and its bent wings.
+Later, as June nights wear on, you’ll be able to trace out the body of the Swan and its bent wings.
 Then, you can find the double star, Albireo, which marks its head.

 If you can find the large Summer Triangle shape, Deneb in Cygnus is the star that lies toward the northeast.

-Once you’ve found Cygnus, you just need to look along its length to find the hazy cloud behind it that is our galaxy, the Milky Way.
-The Milky Way, notably, runs along the same axis as the long line of the lowercase t or the body of the Swan.
+Then – assuming you have a dark sky – you can look along the length of Cygnus to see the hazy “cloud” behind it.
+It isn’t a true cloud, but a vast collection of billions of stars: our home galaxy, the Milky Way.
+You’ll notice the Milky Way runs along the same axis as the long line of the body of the Swan.

 The bright star Deneb is part of the famous Summer Triangle asterism.
-Its constellation, Cygnus the Swan, flies across the summer evening sky.
+Its constellation, Cygnus the Swan, flies across the northern summer evening sky.
+See the Swan’s outspread wings and long body and neck?
+Deneb marks the Swan’s tail and Albireo its head.

 The Swan in skylore